 - Identification (discharge book, passport, driving licence or any other photo ID)

-- Health certificate if you already have one
+- Health certificate if they already have one

-The master is required to report the result of the medical examination by sending an email to email@example.com.
+The master is required to report the result of the medical examination by sending an email to the Danish Maritime Authority:

 Health certificates are issued following a medical examination by a maritime medical practitioner in Denmark or by the master abroad.